 LENDER’S CERTIFICATE.
 Borrower shall be bound by the terms of either the Lender’s Certificate, (a copy of which has been provided to Borrower) or the Request for Endorsement of Credit Instrument & Certificate of Lender, Borrower & General Contractor, as applicable (a copy of which has been provided to Borrower), insofar as the applicable document establishes or reflects obligations of Borrower, and Borrower agrees that the fees and expenses enumerated in the applicable document have been fully paid or payment has been provided for as set forth in the applicable document and that all funds deposited with Lender shall be used for the purposes set forth in the applicable document insofar as Borrower has rights and obligations in respect thereto.

 CONSTRUCTION COMMENCEMENT.
-Borrower shall not commence, and has not commenced, required repairs as part of a Section 223(a)(7), construction, substantial rehabilitation or limited rehabilitation of the Project prior to HUD’s initial endorsement (or initial/final endorsement, as applicable) of the Note except as permitted by Program Obligations or as otherwise permitted by HUD.
+Borrower shall not commence, and has not commenced, required repairs, construction, Substantial Rehabilitation or Limited Rehabilitation of the Project prior to HUD’s initial endorsement (or initial/final endorsement, as applicable) of the Note except as permitted by Program Obligations or as otherwise permitted by HUD.

 DRAWINGS AND SPECIFICATIONS.
 The Project shall be constructed in accordance with the terms of the Construction Contract as approved by HUD, if any, and with the “Drawings and Specifications,” as such term is referred to in such Construction Contract.

 REQUIRED CONSTRUCTION PERMITS.
 Borrower has obtained all necessary certificates, permits, licenses, qualifications, authorizations, consents and approvals from all necessary Governmental Authorities to own, construct or rehabilitate, to carry out all of the transactions required by the Loan Documents and to comply with all applicable federal statutes and regulations of HUD in effect on the date of the Firm Commitment, except for those, if any, which customarily would be obtained at a later date, at an appropriate stage of construction or completion thereof, and which the Borrower shall obtain in the future.
-The Borrower represents and warrants that the licenses and permits that are in effect as of the date hereof are sufficient to allow any construction, substantial rehabilitation, Limited Rehabilitation, or repairs as applicable, of the Project to proceed to completion in the ordinary course.
-As the construction, substantial rehabilitation, Limited Rehabilitation, or repairs, as applicable, of the Project progresses, Borrower shall procure and submit all necessary building and other permits required by Governmental Authorities.
+The Borrower represents and warrants that the licenses and permits that are in effect as of the date hereof are sufficient to allow any construction, Substantial Rehabilitation, Limited Rehabilitation, or repairs as applicable, of the Project to proceed to completion in the ordinary course.
+As the construction, Substantial Rehabilitation, Limited Rehabilitation, or repairs, as applicable, of the Project progresses, Borrower shall procure and submit all necessary building and other permits required by Governmental Authorities.

 CONDITIONS TO BE SATISFIED DURING AND FOLLOWING CONSTRUCTION.